Here I’m sharing training supersets that you can easily do on a cable machine if you cannot access a squat rack.

 - Use a lighter weight in the stack to make it more challenging

-- Test it first by starting out a little heavier, use your other leg for support before jumping into a full single leg movement, always check behind you for safety
+- Test it first by starting out a little heavier, use your other leg for support before jumping into a full single-leg movement, and always check behind you for safety

 - In this instance the lighter the weight the more challenging movement